kgateway-dev/kgateway/test/kubernetes/e2e/README.md

 See [Load balancing tests](./load_balancing_tests.md) for more information about how these tests are run in CI.

+Each `*_test.go` file contains a specific test installation and exists within the `tests_test` package.
+In order for tests to be imported and run from other repos, each `*_test.go` file has a corresponding `*_test.go` file which exists in the `tests` package.
+This is done because `_test` packages cannot be imported.

+In order to add a feature suite to be run in a given test installation, it must be added to the exported function in the corresponding `*_tests.go` file. e.g. In order to add a feature suite to be run with the test installation defined in `istio_test.go`, we have to register it by adding it to `IstioTests()` in `istio_tests.go` following the existing paradigm.

 ## Environment Variables

 Some tests may require environment variables to be set.
 Some required env vars are: